 To make it easy to find the specific File Explorer help you need, expand “Browse Post Topics” below.
 Then, click on the Windows 10 File Explorer help topic you require.

-Different Ways to Open File Explorer in Windows 10
+How to Open File Explorer (2 Methods)

 The most logical topic to start our how to get help with File Explorer in Windows 10 is to show you different methods to open File Explorer.